dominickpastore/ruddr/docs/notifiers.rst

 Type: ``systemd``

-A systemd notifier is *very* similar to an iface notifier, with just one additional feature: It ties in to systemd-networkd via DBus to detect when interfaces go up or down immediately.
-On systems where systemd-networkd manages the network config, this should help minimize the delay between an IP address change and Ruddr detecting the change.
+A systemd notifier is *very* similar to an iface notifier, with just one additional feature: It ties in to systemd-networkd via DBus to immediately detect when interfaces go up or down, and does an additional notify at that point.
+On systems where systemd-networkd manages the network config, it should help minimize the delay between an IP address change and Ruddr detecting the change.

 **Sample config (with defaults commented)**::